crypt01trucker/Soc-Automation-Lab/README.md

       "command": "firewall-drop0"
     }
     ```
+    To find the Source IP, hover over `Execution Argument`, scroll down to `data srcip`, click on it, save it, and input this into the JSON file.

 2. **Add Wazuh App**:
     - For active response, create the following JSON body to drop the IP of failed SSH attempts: